About:

 Understanding the Characteristics Influencing Nano- and Ultrafine Particle Toxicity, and Possible Policy Responses

-The number of variations between different batches of nanomaterials (e.g. carbon nanotubes) makes the determination of the causes of observed differences in their toxicity more complicated than it is for organic chemicals.
-Dr. Gernand’s group develops and employs novel data mining techniques on the accumulated toxicity information on nanomaterials to help guide materials designers and regulators on the characteristics associated with increased toxic potential.
+The number of variations between different batches of nanomaterials (e.g. carbon nanotubes) makes the determination of the causes of observed differences in their toxicity more complicated than organic chemicals.
+Gernand’s group develops and employs novel data mining techniques on the accumulated toxicity information on nanomaterials to help guide materials designers and regulators on the characteristics associated with increased toxic potential.
 This research is sponsored by the National Institute of Occupational Safety and Health (NIOSH).

 Characterizing Real World Particulate Exposures, Estimating Health Impacts, Evaluating Relevant Policy